 How long is a safe cryotherapy session?

-Sessions are typically around 3 minutes, which aligns with manufacturer guidance and current research.
-Time alone isn’t the deciding factor – sessions are guided by surface skin temperature, and extending exposure beyond the optimal response does not add benefit.
+Sessions are typically around 2–3 minutes, with timing guided by how the body responds.
+Time alone isn’t the deciding factor – sessions are guided by surface skin temperature, and extending exposure beyond the intended response does not necessarily add benefit.

 What should you avoid after cryotherapy?